viestat/react-native-spotify/README.md

 3. Open your react native project in Xcode and drag the unzipped `Spotify.framework` file into the `Frameworks` group in your Xcode project (create the group if it doesn’t already exist).
 In the import dialog, tick the box for **Copy items into destinations group folder** (or **Destination: Copy items if needed**).

 4. Please folow the instructions on the **"Creating Your Client ID, Secret and Callback URI"** and **"Setting Up Your Build Environment"** sections of the [*Spotify iOS SDK Tutorial*](https://developer.spotify.com/technologies/spotify-ios-sdk/tutorial/)
+>**Important Note!** When adding frameworks to the list in the "**Link Binary With Libraries**" section you wll need to add `WebKit.framework` in addition to those mentioned in the tutorial.

 5. From this project directory, go to `react-native-spotify/spotifyModule/ios` and copy the following files to the `ios` directory of your project:
 	* `SpotifyLoginViewController.m`